Welcome from St. Petersburg, FL!

 Please use this form for mail-in reservations.

-16.00 per person by mail; registration form must be received by April 30, 2018 to reserve your space. (check only)
+16.00 per person by mail; registration form must be received a week before the breakfast in order to reserve your spot. (check only)

 Guest(s) Name ______________________________________________

 Phone # ____________________

 Enclosed is $ ________________ for _______________ Number of Reservations.

 Please mail this reservation form and $16.00 per person to:

 ROSARY BLANKET OF PRAYER

 Remember our chapter’s commitment to Eucharistic Adoration and to pray the Rosary on the 13th of each month for the intentions of Magnificat, Sanctity of Life, Marriage and Family, and World Peace.